waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mechanic Failure Analysis:** Before assuming a puzzle is blocked by a complex mechanic, thoroughly check for simple, alternate paths.
 My inability to push the boulder at Cianwood (5, 29) was not a mechanic failure, but a perception failure, as I later discovered I could simply walk around it.
 - **Tool Usage Loops:** When a tool fails repeatedly, especially one requiring precise text input like `notepad_edit`, the root cause is likely user error (e.g., incorrect `old_text`).
 I must meticulously copy the exact text from error suggestions instead of re-typing or paraphrasing to avoid getting stuck in correctable loops.
 - **Proactive Tool Design:** When designing a tool, I must consider all potential edge cases and game mechanics it will interact with (e.g., scrolling in menus, different UI states).
 A tool that only works in the simplest scenario is brittle and will fail.
 Proactively building robust tools is more efficient than reactive debugging.
-- **Tool Contradiction Protocol:** When two tools give contradictory outputs (like `find_reachable_unseen_tiles` and `advanced_route_planner`), I must trust the more reliable one (`advanced_route_planner` for pathing) and immediately investigate the other for bugs.
+- **Tool Contradiction Protocol:** When two tools give contradictory outputs, I must trust the more reliable one and immediately investigate the other for bugs.
 Deferring the fix is a critical error that leads to wasted time and flawed strategies.
 - **Catastrophic Hallucination Failure:** My attempt to re-battle a defeated Gym Leader was a critical failure to adhere to my own verification protocols.
 Before any major action, I MUST verify the current game state against my inventory (badges, items) and documented progress.
 Trusting memory is the root cause of these blunders.
-- **Trust Verified Tools:** If a pathfinding tool reports a path is blocked, trust its output.
-Investigate the potential obstacle in-game rather than assuming the tool is flawed, especially after a recent fix.
-My own visual assessment can be misleading.
 - **Accurate Mechanic Modeling:** Custom tools must accurately model all relevant game mechanics to be reliable.
 My pathfinder's failure to account for walk/surf transitions was a critical flaw.
 Future tools must be designed with a comprehensive understanding of the systems they interact with.
 - **Positional Verification is Non-Negotiable:** My memory is unreliable.
 I MUST verify my `current_map_id` and `current_position` from the Game State Information after EVERY map transition.
 Failure to do so leads to catastrophic hallucinations and wasted turns.
 - **Multi-Level Puzzle Logic:** When all paths on a single map level are confirmed dead ends, the solution likely involves vertical movement (other floors) or an external event trigger outside the current map.
 Do not remain stuck on a single-floor hypothesis.
 - **Procedural Adherence:** When a documented procedure for a complex mechanic (like using an HM) exists in the notepad, I must follow it exactly instead of attempting unverified shortcuts.
 My failed attempt to push the boulder by pressing 'A' on it instead of using STRENGTH from the menu is a direct result of ignoring my own knowledge base.
-- **Trust Verified Tools Over Perception:** The `advanced_route_planner` correctly identified a path as blocked, even when my visual inspection suggested it was clear.
-This is a critical reminder to trust the output of my verified tools, as they can analyze the map data more accurately than I can.
+- **Trust Verified Tools Over Perception:** A verified tool can analyze map data more accurately than visual inspection.
 A 'No path found' result is a signal to re-evaluate my own assumptions about the map's layout.
 - **Re-evaluate Core Assumptions:** When a documented mechanic (like using STRENGTH) fails to solve an apparent puzzle, the root assumption that it *is* the puzzle is likely flawed.
 The obstacle may be a distraction.
 Instead of repeating the failed action, I must immediately pivot to exploring alternate paths or re-evaluating the fundamental goal.
 - **Abandon Broken Tools:** If a custom tool fails repeatedly and multiple agent-assisted fixes are unsuccessful, it is more efficient to delete the tool and switch to a manual strategy.
 Wasting turns on a fundamentally broken tool is a critical failure of strategy.
 - **Accurate Mechanic Modeling:** A tool's failure is often due to an incomplete or inaccurate model of the game world.
 I must ensure my tools account for all relevant mechanics (like walk/surf transitions, one-way ledges, etc.) to be reliable.
 Trusting a tool with a flawed world model leads to critical strategic errors.
+- **Robust Tool Design:** Tools must be designed to handle all UI states, not just the simplest ones.
+The `select_item` tool's fix, while necessary, caused a regression by removing its ability to prevent infinite scrolling.
+Future tools must be built with edge cases like this in mind from the start.

 # IMMEDIATE TASKS
 - **Ecruteak Gym Warp Mapping:** After defeating the Gym Leader, I must systematically step on every single `PIT` tile in this gym.
 The system alert has confirmed they are warps.
 I will document the destination of each one with a `define_map_marker` call to ensure my map data is complete.
 This is a high-priority task to address the map hygiene critique.